rear/rear.github.com/usage/index.md

 ### Rescue system ###

-Rear will automatically add itself to the Grub bootloader.
+Relax-and-Recover will automatically add itself to the Grub bootloader.
 It copies itself to your `/boot` folder.

 To disable this, add